-Flash flood warnings and tornado watches issued for Texas counties as more than 100,000 are without power
+Millions in Texas are under severe weather alerts as storm knocks out power to more than 100,000

-(CNN)Flash flood warnings have been issued for several Texas counties, and some areas are under a tornado watch, as torrential rain has left more than 100,000 customers without power early Wednesday.
+(CNN)Millions across Southeast Texas are under severe weather alerts, including flash flood warnings and tornado watches, as torrential rain left more than 100,000 customers without power early Wednesday.

 The Houston metro area in Harris County, the state's most populous county, was under a flash flood warning until 12:45 a.m. local time.
 Areas near College Station and Houston were also under a tornado watch until 2 a.m. as they were expected to experience hail, damaging winds and heavy lighting.